propertyguru/propertyguru.github.io/PropertyGuru_VPN.md

 <!-- this file can be viewed online at https://propertyguru.github.io/PropertyGuru_VPN/ -->
 # VPN Client

 When you want to connect to the PropertyGuru Singapore or Thailand office over VPN from home or somewhere else.
+For the system level documentation see <https://propertyguru.atlassian.net/wiki/display/IOD/VPN+Infrastructure>.

 Please add both the Singapore and Thailand config files, even if you intend to connect to only one, as in case the VPN in one offices is down then it will be possible to use the other office as a fallback.